evandrogaspar/Evandrogaspar/README.md

 ### About

 I’m front-end developer.
-And I'm studying web development at #Rocketseat#.
+And I'm studying web development at *@Rocketseat.

 🛠️ Tech Stack